gruntwork-io/terragrunt-infrastructure-catalog-example/README.md

 # Example infrastructure-catalog for Terragrunt

-This repo, along with the [terragrunt-infrastructure-live-stacks-example repo](https://github.com/gruntwork-io/terragrunt-infrastructure-live-stacks-example), offer a set of best practice infrastructure configurations for setting up a catalog for your infrastructure to be used in conjunction with Terragrunt.
+This repository, along with the [terragrunt-infrastructure-live-stacks-example repository](https://github.com/gruntwork-io/terragrunt-infrastructure-live-stacks-example), offer a set of best practice infrastructure configurations for setting up a catalog for your infrastructure.

 To use this repository, you'll want to make sure you have the following installed:

 - [Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/)
 - [OpenTofu](https://opentofu.org/docs/intro/install/) (or [Terraform](https://developer.hashicorp.com/terraform/install))

-For background information, read the [getting started guide](https://terragrunt.gruntwork.io/docs/getting-started/overview/).
+For background information, read the [Getting Started Guide](https://terragrunt.gruntwork.io/docs/getting-started/overview/).

 This repository contains the following to help you get started on building out your own infrastructure catalog:

 ## OpenTofu Modules

-* [asg-alb-service](/modules/asg-alb-service): An example OpenTofu module that provisions an AWS Auto Scaling Group (ASG) with an
+- [asg-alb-service](/modules/asg-alb-service): An example OpenTofu module that provisions an AWS Auto Scaling Group (ASG) with an
   Application Load Balancer (ALB) in front of it.
 The EC2 instances that run in that ASG run a dirt-simple web server that simply returns "Hello, World", and a status code of 200, when you hit the ALB's URL.

-* [ecs-fargate-service](/modules/ecs-fargate-service): An example OpenTofu module that provisions an AWS Fargate service for a containerized application.
+- [ecs-fargate-service](/modules/ecs-fargate-service): An example OpenTofu module that provisions an AWS Fargate service for a containerized application.

-* [lambda-service](/modules/lambda-service): An example OpenTofu module that provisions an AWS Lambda function, and an API Gateway to trigger the Lambda function.
+- [lambda-service](/modules/lambda-service): An example OpenTofu module that provisions an AWS Lambda function, and an API Gateway to trigger the Lambda function.

-* [mysql](/modules/mysql): An example OpenTofu module that provisions a MySQL database using Relational Database Service (RDS).
+- [mysql](/modules/mysql): An example OpenTofu module that provisions a MySQL database using Relational Database Service (RDS).

-* [s3-bucket](/modules/s3-bucket): An example OpenTofu module that provisions an S3 bucket.
+- [s3-bucket](/modules/s3-bucket): An example OpenTofu module that provisions an S3 bucket.

+## Terragrunt Units

+- [asg-alb-service](/units/asg-alb-service): An example Terragrunt unit that provisions the [asg-alb-service](/modules/asg-alb-service) module.
+- [ecs-fargate-service](/units/ecs-fargate-service): An example Terragrunt unit that provisions the [ecs-fargate-service](/modules/ecs-fargate-service) module.
+- [lambda-service](/units/lambda-service): An example Terragrunt unit that provisions the [lambda-service](/modules/lambda-service) module.
+- [mysql](/units/mysql): An example Terragrunt unit that provisions the [mysql](/modules/mysql) module.
+- [s3-bucket](/units/s3-bucket): An example Terragrunt unit that provisions the [s3-bucket](/modules/s3-bucket) module.

 Note: This code is solely for demonstration purposes.
 This is not production-ready code, so use at your own risk.
 If you are interested in battle-tested, production-ready Terragrunt and OpenTofu/Terraform code, continuously updated and maintained by a team of subject matter experts, consider purchasing a subscription to the [Gruntwork IaC Library](https://www.gruntwork.io/platform/iac-library).

-## How do you use these modules?
+## How do you use these?

 To use a module, create a  `terragrunt.hcl` file that specifies the module you want to use in the `source` URL as well as values for the input variables of that module in the `inputs` block:

 ```hcl